rdunk/sanity-schema-builder/README.md

   .fields([ // Add some fields to the document
     S.string('firstName'), // A basic string with the name 'firstName'.
 A title of 'First Name' will be generated.
-    S.string('lastName', 'Family Name'), // Define the title explicitly S.str('nickname') // Use a shorthand alias
-      .title('Also known as...'),  // Set the title using a method S.number('age')
+    S.string('lastName', 'Family Name'), // Define the title explicitly S.str('nickname') // Use the "str" shorthand alias .title('Also known as...'),  // Set the title using a method S.number('age')
-      .description('Will be kept secret.'), // Add a generic field property S.geopoint('location')
+      .description('Will be kept secret.'), // Add a description (a generic field property) S.geopoint('location')
       .readOnly()
       .hidden(), // Chain multiple properties